brunch/brunch-guide/content/en/chapter07-using-brunch-on-legacy-code.md

 Item 2 states with **Brunch plugins** you'll need to use; it's absolutely possible to mix-and-match multiple options for a given type of source: for instance, when I use Bootstrap, I like to go with its SASS source, to make it easier for me to tweak and theme it, usually through `_variables.scss`.
 But for my own styling, I favor Stylus, so I often have both `sass-brunch` and `stylus-brunch` installed.

+If my app uses client-side MVC, I’ll always try to keep my templates apart in their own files, so I’ll go with `jade-brunch` or `dust-linkedin-brunch` to transparently turn these into modules exporting a unique rendering function resulting from template precompilation.

 Item 3 impacts the `paths.public` setting, that defaults to `'public'`.
 This path doesn't need to exist prior to your build.
 Target file paths are relative to this path.

 Item 4 drives the structure of your `files` setting, that has up to three sub-sections: